Kin-Zhang/vdbfusion_mapping/README.md

 VDBFUSION_ROS_MAPPING
 ---
-This repo is **<u>modified version of vdbfusion</u>** for mapping incrementally based on received odometry and corresponding point cloud message.
-The whole process is based on the ROS1, please check [origin repo of vdbfusion](https://github.com/PRBonn/vdbfusion) if you'd like to use directly.
+This repo is **<u>modified ROS1 version of vdbfusion</u>** for mapping incrementally based on received odometry and corresponding point cloud message.
+Since the [origin repo of vdbfusion_ros](https://github.com/PRBonn/vdbfusion_ros) have some problems on the cow dataset, more issues can be found [here](https://github.com/PRBonn/vdbfusion_ros/issues/2).
+The whole process is based on the ROS1, please check [origin repo of vdbfusion](https://github.com/PRBonn/vdbfusion) if you'd like to use directly without ROS.
+Please remember clone submodules also.

 ```bash
 # 内地的同学用gitee 快一点